zzhangjii/learning-library/ospa-library/security/LAB1_CASB.md

 ![CASB box testing credentials](./media/casb_box_credentials.png)
 <p align="center">Figure 1-20</p>

-* When you are done entering your credentials, click Test Credentials.
+* When you are done entering your credentials, click **Test Credentials**.
 A new window pops up to ask you if you set the right permissions for that user in your Box account.
-Click Ok.
+Click **Ok**.

 ![CASB box accept credentials](./media/casb_box_credentials_2.png)
 <p align="center">Figure 1-21</p>